How to Write API Integration Tests

 The Common Mistake

-Many teams say they have API integration tests, but what they actually have is one of two weaker patterns:
+Many teams say they have API integration tests, but what they actually have is one of two weaker patterns: controller tests with most dependencies mocked, or end-to-end smoke tests that cover a few paths but explain little when they fail.

 The first misses real boundary problems.
 The second is often too slow and too broad to guide design.